StockSharp/AlgoTrading/Designer/Gallery/Schemas/Donchian_Channel_Breakout/README.md

 - **Long entry**: The candle closes above the upper band of the previous candle and the position is not long.
 The order buys the base volume plus the absolute position, which reverses a short into a long or opens a long from flat.
 - **Short entry**: The candle closes below the lower band of the previous candle and the position is not short.
 The order sells the base volume plus the absolute position, which reverses a long into a short or opens a short from flat.
-- **Exit**: There is no stop, no target and no separate exit block: the position is held until the opposite breakout reverses it, exactly as in the original strategy.
+- **Exit**: There is no stop, no target and no separate exit block: the position is held until the opposite breakout reverses it.

 ## Parameters